WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2024-02-12-mastering-az-204-exam-comprehensive-guide-azure-certification-preparation.md

 In my experience, the AZ-204 exam was more challenging than the Azure Solutions Architect Expert (AZ-303 and AZ-304) and the Azure DevOps Engineer Expert (AZ-400) exams.
 I was particularly surprised by some questions that delved into the tiniest details of an Azure service.
 Also some questions asked for the exact syntax of a PowerShell or Phyton script.
 Some questions were also poorly worded to the point where I couldn't understand them.
 I had a bad feeling that I would fail the exam before I finished it.
 However, I ended up passing with a score of 787.
 Although it is my lowest score to date, a pass is still a pass.

 During the exam, it is crucial to read the questions carefully.
 A single word can sometimes alter the answer to a question.
 If you come across a question that leaves you stumped, take a moment to breathe and try to eliminate incorrect answers.
 Often, one or two answers are blatantly wrong, leaving you with only two potential answers.
 If you are still unsure, make an educated guess.
-There’s no penalty for incorrect answers, so never leave a question unanswered!
+There's no penalty for incorrect answers, so never leave a question unanswered!

 ## Conclusion